 Thibodeaux initially said he knew nothing about the murder.
 He agreed to a polygraph test, which police said indicated deception regarding the girl’s death.
-During further questioning, he said that he had dreamed about a man raping and strangling a woman on a levee.
 Eventually, after nine hours of questioning, Thibodeaux said that he had raped and murdered Crystal.
 He was arrested and charged with both crimes.
 After he was allowed to eat and rest, Thibodeaux quickly recanted his confession, but was ignored.

 At Thibodeaux’s 1997 trial, the prosecution built its case around his confession to the rape and murder.
 There was no physical evidence linking Thibodeaux to the crimes, and though Crystal was found undressed, they found no semen on her body and no other physical evidence that she had been raped.
 A police officer testified that the semen could have been eaten by maggots.

 A week after the crime, detectives questioned two women they found walking on the levee.
 Both said they saw a man pacing and acting nervously on the evening of the murder.
 Both women picked a photo of Thibodeaux from a photographic lineup and both identified him at trial.

 Thibodeaux’s attorney argued that detectives coerced the confession and suggested facts of the crime to him during their interrogation.
 On October 3, 1997, a jury convicted Thibodeaux of first-degree murder and rape.
 He was sentenced to death.